 The truth is, not everyone is cut out to work remotely, some people need to be around other working people to keep themselves motivated and focused on the job.
-Some people find it difficult to plug out from work when working at home and need a completely separate location to have a healthy work and home balance.
+Some people find it difficult to plug out from work when remote working at home and need a completely separate location to have a healthy work-life balance.
 Some people can’t cope with the distractions happening at their house, and so on…

 If you find yourself thinking “I hate working from home”, you’re not alone.
 There are a few reasons why you feel this way and we’re going to spread these working issues out so you can make the changes you need to be more productive and happy if your employer is planning on having you working remotely most of the time.

-About 50% of telecommuters said that this is one of the biggest challenges at work when working remotely.
+About 50% of telecommuters said that this is a major challenge at work when working remotely.
 Having an internet or power outage is a remote workers’ worst nightmare.
 Or having your computer break down, your charger bitten by the dog… things you can’t always avoid.
-Even if you decide to go to your favorite coffee shop or any other public place to avoid workplace frustration, you can’t always rely on having good internet speed or the power outlet for your computer.
+Even if you decide to go to your favorite coffee shop or any other public place to avoid workplace frustration, you can’t always rely on having good internet speed or a power outlet for your computer.
 So many things can go wrong that build up frustration in our jobs and we can find ourselves thinking these problems wouldn’t happen if we were in an actual office.

 Get ahead of these situations and have a backup plan.
 Like an emergency hotspot device; your cellphone could be it but you should get a good data plan to be able to use it in those emergencies.
 Get a power bank or a backup tablet or computer, or use a third-party backup software for your computer in case technology fails you.

 You could even check with your boss if it’s possible for them to lend you equipment from your office.
 According to Nulab:

-When working from home work is all around us.
-It’s simply just too hard to switch off and enjoy our time off, this is especially hard nowadays when we have access to our jobs in the palm of our hands… by just peeping at our cell phone when being off the clock we can see if we have any notifications from our colleagues, a message, an email, anything; and we just can’t get peace of mind until we’ve read that message and responded, sometimes this can take a while if you have to look something up in your computer.
+When working from home, work is all around us.
+It’s simply just too hard to switch off and enjoy our time off, this is especially hard nowadays when we have access to our jobs in the palm of our hands… by just peeping at our cell phone when being off the clock we can see if we have any notifications from our remote team members, a message, an email, anything; and we just can’t get peace of mind until we’ve read that message and responded, sometimes this can take a while if you have to look something up in your computer.

-Sometimes we can’t help but work extra time because we feel that, since our managers can’t really see us, they could think we’re not working.
-There’s no over the shoulder accountability and we must prove that we are committed to our jobs by stretching our own schedule.
+Sometimes we can’t help but put on some extra working hours because we feel that, since our managers can’t really see us, they could think we’re not working.
+There’s no over-the-shoulder accountability and we must prove that we are committed to our jobs by stretching our own schedule.

-In the end, we need to understand that work is never ending, we will always have something to do, a matter to attend, a new problem that needs our attention; and the company won’t fall apart if we’re not available at all times.
+In the end, we need to understand that work is never-ending, we will always have something to do, a matter to attend to, a new problem that needs our attention; and the company won’t fall apart if we’re not available at all times.
 If we don’t force ourselves to switch off and take breaks, we will most likely burn out and stop being effective.

-While being at home means no office distractions like co-workers coming to your desk or someone’s birthday, it also means dealing with other distractions, either your spouse is working there too, or doing some chores, you may have children throwing tantrums, pets demanding attention or even some delivery service ringing your doorbell.
-Distractions also often happen when we’re in the zone or in a very important video call.
-But sometimes we generate distractions, after all there’s no accountability to keep you off social media or some other distractions like doing chores.
+While being at home means no office distractions like co-workers coming to your desk or someone’s birthday, it also means dealing with other distractions, either your spouse is working there too or doing some chores, you may have children throwing tantrums, pets demanding attention, or even some delivery service ringing your doorbell.
+Distractions also often happen when we’re in the zone or on a very important video call.
+But sometimes we generate distractions, after all, there’s no accountability to keep you off social media or some other distractions like doing chores.